-For CFA634-xxx-KU.
-The USB LCD Driver download has self-extracting Microsoft signed drivers for Vista, Vista 64, XP, XP 64, and Win2K.
-A driver for Windows 7 is not included.
+For CFA634-xxx-KU, the USB LCD Driver download has self-extracting Microsoft signed drivers for versions of Windows from XP to current.
 Note: If you do Windows updates on your PC, Windows USB drivers are automatically included.

 APPENDIX B: QUALITY ASSURANCE STANDARDS